 Who Is The Titleist AVX For?

 The new AVX is a recently revamped high-performance golf ball suited for players who want extra length in their shots, an extremely soft feel, and a fast & flat ball flight trajectory.
 The bottom line, it's for people who want extra yards with a soft feel ball that doesn't spin much.

 What Is The Compression Of The Titleist AVX?

 The Titleist AVX comes with a compression rating of around 80.
 That is lower than the balls it gets most often compared against, which are the Pro V1 (~90) and the Pro V1x (~100).
 The bottom line of this is that the AVX golf ball will give you the softest feel among the three golf balls, and is considered the softest premium ball in the Titleist lineup of golf balls.

 Conclusion & Final Thoughts

-The Titleist AVX is an extremely soft ball that is an absolutely excellent choice for golfers looking to add distance.
-With this product you will certainly get a high end & tour inspired ball with a focus on increasing your distance and providing a soft feel.
+The AVX golf ball Titleist is an extremely softball that is an absolutely excellent choice for golfers looking to add distance.
+With this product, you will certainly get a high end & tour-inspired ball with a focus on increasing your distance and providing a soft feel.

 Those balls all come for roughly the same price, so make sure you get the right premium ball for your player type.
-There's no savings to be made by picking one over the other.
+There are no savings to be made by picking one over the other.

 We hope you enjoyed our Titleist AVX golf ball review.
-Feel free to check out more of our golf ball reviews or browse around and learn more about golfing and the best equipment available.
+Feel free to leave a comment or check out more of our golf ball reviews or browse around and learn more about golfing and the best equipment available.